Donna W. McCloskey, PhD, PMP

 - BS, Business Administration (1990)

 University of Delaware (DE)

-My research interests include the outcomes of telecommuting, the adoption of electronic commerce, and data analytics.
+My research can be broadly characterized into three main streams: technology acceptance, work boundary/telecommuting and pedagogical work related to high impact practices (HIP) and curriculum design.
+Working with colleagues, industry practitioners and student partners I have recently explored the adoption of artificial intelligence (AI) in the home, the impact of mobile technology on work and life satisfaction, how consumers assess honest reviews in online marketplaces, the evolving work-life boundary and how to embed career preparation in the business curriculum.
 My work has been published in numerous journals including the Journal of End User Computing, Enterprise Operations Management, Information Resources Management Journal, Journal of Information Systems Education, and Journal of Electronic Commerce in Organizations.
-Additionally, I have written more than seven book chapters and presented my research at both national and international conferences.
+Additionally, I have written more than nine book chapters and presented my research at national and international conferences.

-- McCloskey, D. W. (in press, 2016).
+- McCloskey, D. W. (2016).
 Finding Work-Life Balance in a Digital Age: An Exploratory Study of Boundary Flexibility and Permeability.
-Information Resources Management Journal.
+Information Resources Management Journal, 29 (3), 53-72.

 Professional Affiliations & Memberships